How menstruation affects athletic performance

 Oh joy!
 Perimenopause is coming sooner than you think.
 And that’s a good thing.
 UK-based menstrual and menopause mentor Kate Codrington explains why. (…)

-There are lots of ideas about what would make the ideal sanitary product.
+There are lots of ideas about what would make the ideal menstrual product.
 But some of these patents are unlikely to ever be produced in reality.
 Here are the ten weirdest ones. (…)

 Your period is a bit late.
 But just when you begin to wonder if you might be pregnant, the familiar period pain starts.
 Or doesn’t it?
 Beware: early pregnancy can feel just like menstrual cramps. (…)